Facebook, Twitter, Instagram, and nearly every other social networking platform are designed to exploit our weaknesses as humans.

 Later, a friend might ask: Why’d you ghost us?
 Or: Where did you go?

 I simply said that people were on their phones, and no one felt present, so I left.

 I told them that I joined them because I genuinely wanted to connect, but I couldn’t, so I went home.
 Sometimes the simplest truths in these scenarios prove the most effective.

 In that moment, most friends realize that they too want to connect; that’s the reason they’re addicted to social media in the first place.
 They have a deep desire to connect, but they’re so conditioned to be on their device that they don’t even notice in those moments when they have a chance to connect.

 Ultimately, they fail to get what they want out of human interaction, which also gives you an indication of how effective social media companies are at exploiting cognitive biases.

 How can you tell the difference between someone who is addicted—in desperate need of belonging or being popular—and someone who isn’t?

 One or two thoughtful posts a day or each week isn’t the issue; it’s the people who post continuously each day.
-They post a half-dozen, or a dozen posts, or more continuously in hope that they get another “like” or another comment.
+They post a half-dozen or a dozen posts, or more continuously in the hope that they get another “like” or another comment.